 SCOSTEP is governed by a General Council and the Bureau.
-The Bureau is constituted by the President, Vice-President, Scientific Secretary (ex-officio), and members from ICSU unions and interdisciplinary bodies: Committee on Space Research (COSPAR), the International Astronomical Union (IAU), the International Union of Radio Sciences (URSI), the International Association of Geomagnetism and Aeronomy (IAGA), the International Union of Pure and Applied Physics (IUPAP), the International Association of Meteorology and Atmospheric Sciences (IAMAS), Scientific Committee on Antarctic Research (SCAR), and World Data System

-(WDS).
-The General council consists of national representatives from about 30-member nations, 55 scientific discipline representatives, and experts appointed to run scientific programs.
+The Bureau is constituted by the President, Vice-President, Scientific Secretary (ex-officio), and members from ISC unions and affiliated bodies: Committee on Space Research (COSPAR), the International Astronomical Union (IAU), the International Union of Radio Sciences (URSI), the International Association of Geomagnetism and Aeronomy (IAGA), the International Union of Pure and Applied Physics (IUPAP), the International Association of Meteorology and Atmospheric Sciences (IAMAS), Scientific Committee on Antarctic Research (SCAR), and World Data System (WDS).
+The General council consists of national representatives from more than 30-member countries and regions, more than 50 scientific discipline representatives, and experts appointed to run scientific programs.